 The Svalbard Global Seed Vault is located on the outskirts of the remote, arctic town of Longyearbyen, on the island of Spitsbergen, in the Svalbard archipelago, halfway between the North Pole and Norway.
-A biological safety deposit box, the seed vault has been compared to Noah’s Ark, and a back-up hard drive.
 The seeds stored here are duplicate samples held in seed banks worldwide — they provide insurance against extinction in the case of large scale regional or global catastrophes.
 The facility is about 130 meters above sea level and has been tunnelled 120 meters into the mountain, in a stable geologic formation.
 The location is built to be so far below ground that it guarantees stable permafrost and is high enough above sea level to secure the facility against any rise in sea level as a result of global warming, nuclear attack, and earth quakes.

 The Cold Coast Archive project investigates and explores human beings’ efforts to preserve civilisation and defy the inevitability of its demise.
 It investigates Svalbards Global Seed Vaults practical, political, historical and symbolic structure, its arctic location, as well as its infrastructure and cultural nuances expressed in the local environment.
 The wide range of material collected is meant to form an archive of human perception of time between the present and eternity.